Xiddler/PORTABLE_ENV/dotfiles/cheat/.cheat/backups.md

      └── REPOS
          └── REPOSITORIES_2022-01-22.tar.gz                                 :: the full contents of ~/SD64/REPOSITORIES at that date

-The "tiny" USB_128 attached to the laptop has a copy of DONAGHS and REPOSITORIES as has the backup USB_128 in the MemorySticks tin box.
+(not sure that the "tiny" USB_128 attached to the laptop has a copy of DONAGHS and REPOSITORIES ) The backup USB_128 in the MemorySticks tin box is not there anymore.
+Note added: 2022-05-24

 # DONAGHS